Media and teen relationships: Social media: Pros and cons

 In today's society, social networking sites such as Facebook, Twitter, Tumblr, and Instagram have become a phenomenon.
 Nine out of ten teenagers in America have used social media (CommonSense, 2012).
 No matter how old the person, anyone can access these websites anywhere by using a smart phone, tablet, or laptop.
-What is scary is that most smart phones and tablets have Facebook and Twitter already programmed into them.
+Most smart phones and tablets have Facebook and Twitter already programmed into them.
 However, there seem to be many pros and cons to social media sites.

 Social media sites such as Facebook, allow you to post statuses, pictures and videos of yourself.
 Facebook and Instagram seem to be more of a "competition" social media website, such as how many "likes" or comments you can get on a photo.
 The Center for Eating Disorders commissioned a survey about Facebook to users who are the ages of 16–40.
 It was found that 51 percent of the people surveyed said that seeing photos of themselves on Facebook makes them more self-conscious about their body image and weight.
 31 percent said that they feel sad when they compare themselves to their friends on Facebook.
 Of the people surveyed, 44 percent said they spend time wishing they had the same body as a Facebook friend when they compare themselves to them, while 37 percent said they feel they need to change parts about their body when they look at people's photos on Facebook.
 A website called Proud2BMe.org posted a series of quotes from teenagers that describe the way they feel about body image and Facebook.
 "It's only the 'standard beauty' who get the 'likes' I feel like to be the hot girl, you have to be like that, or wear your shirt too low and your skirt too high."
 Not only is Facebook affecting the way women feel, but it is also affecting males too.
 A survey was given out to males who use Facebook and 40 percent of them claimed that they sometimes write negative comments about their own body in photos (Eating Disorder, 2012).